eosull/Something-Like/README.md

 This is how the project was deployed.

 # Credits

+Many thanks to my Code Institute mentor Adegbenga Adeye who provided feedback and support throughout the development of this project.

 Repository created using the [Code Institute Student Template](https://github.com/Code-Institute-Org/gitpod-full-template)

 Commit messages formatted based on [Conventional Commit Standards](https://www.conventionalcommits.org/en/v1.0.0/#summary) - useful cheatsheet for formatting these messages by Github user Zekfad [Here](https://gist.github.com/Zekfad/f51cb06ac76e2457f11c80ed705c95a3)